-Sheldon D. Horowitz is Senior Advisor, Professional and Scientific Affairs, American Board of Medical Specialties (ABMS) and Adjunct Professor of Pediatrics at the Feinberg School of Medicine, Northwestern University.
+Sheldon D. Horowitz is Senior Scholar-in-Residence with the American Board of Medical Specialties (ABMS) and Adjunct Professor of Pediatrics at the Feinberg School of Medicine, Northwestern University.
 He is the Principal Investigator and Medical Executive for Improving Performance in Practice (IPIP).
 He has played a leadership role in ABMS initiatives on physician competence, maintenance of certification, assessment/improvement of physician practice performance and patient safety.

 Dr. Horowitz received his AB degree from UCLA and his MD degree from the UCLA School of Medicine.
 He completed a pediatric residency at Children’s Hospital of Los Angeles and a pediatric immunology fellowship at the University of Wisconsin Medical School in Madison.
 He is board certified in pediatrics and allergy & immunology.